 WorldCat, the world's largest network of library content and services, is a global library network designed to enhance Web-based discovery of library resources anywhere.

 At the Fishbon Library, selected subscriptions are maintained that reflect the clinical, nursing, and research activities at the UCSF Medical Center.
-The on-site book collection comprises basic medical references plus additional contemporary texts in selected clinical specialities.
+The on-site book collection comprises basic medical references plus additional contemporary texts in selected clinical specialities and consumer health.

 Mount Zion Hospital has been a part of San Francisco since 1887, and over the past 100 years has received many gifts of books from its physicians.
 Since 1950, the most noteworthy of these have been held in a special "History of Medicine" (HOM) collection that currently is housed in the Hellman Conference Room at UCSF's Mount Zion campus.